Çorlu: Çorlu today

-The city today is more populous than the provincial capital of Tekirdağ, owing to a population spurt initially caused by the exodus of Turks from Bulgaria in 1989 who complemented the traditional left-leaning, industrial working-class of Çorlu; a second wave of migrants from rural Anatolia came to work in the factories in the 1990s and they now make up much of the conservative populace of the city.
-There is also small Romani and Jewish communities.
+The city today is more populous than the provincial capital of Tekirdağ, owing to a population spurt initially caused by the 1989 expulsion of Turks from Bulgaria who complemented the traditional left-leaning, industrial working-class of Çorlu; a second wave of migrants from rural Anatolia came to work in the factories in the 1990s and they now make up much of the conservative populace of the city.
+There are also small Romani and Jewish communities.
 For a while the city also had a population of ethnic Albanians and Bosnians flown in during the Kosovo conflict as part of Turkey and North Macedonia's efforts to aid the populations of former Yugoslavia by offering them temporary asylum.

 The town centre consists of a mixture of traditional structures and modern concrete apartment blocks providing public housing, as well as amenities such as basic shopping and fast-food restaurants, and essential infrastructure.
 However, there is little in the way of culture beyond cinemas and wedding-party venues.
-The road through the city centre is often congested, as it isn't adequate for the needs of a city of a quarter million people.
+The road through the city center is often congested, as it isn't adequate for the needs of a city of a quarter million people.
 Local shopping facilities have recently been enhanced by the 25 km2 Orion Mall.
 There is little to no nightlife but, since Çorlu is close to Istanbul, locals can and often do easily go to "the city" for the weekend.

 Çorlu today is a typical Turkish boomtown.
 The population grew rapidly without proper infrastructure being developed to cope.
-The city centre has remained almost the same size since the early 1990s when the population started to rise.
-The prison, the 5th Army Corps, a gas station etc. used to be outside the town before the "boom" but are not part of the city centre.
-Since around 2000, the eastern side of the city has been filling up with tower blocks which constitute a satellite area.
-Alongside Omurtak Boulevard on the east side, many facilities appeared (banks, restaurants, malls, police station etc.), creating a second "centre" and reducing the need to travel to the actual centre.
+The city center has remained almost the same size since the early 1990s when the population started to rise.
+The prison, the 5th Army Corps, a gas station etc. used to be outside the town before the "boom" but are not part of the city center.
+Since around year 2000, the eastern side of the city has been filling up with tower blocks which constitute a satellite area.
+Alongside Omurtak Boulevard on the east side, many facilities appeared (banks, restaurants, malls, police station etc.), creating a second "center" and reducing the need to travel to the actual center.